-Please review the information in the enclosed packet.
-A summer reading list, math activity packet, school supply information, uniform policy, class trip information (2nd through 8th grades), a tentative 2024-2025 school year calendar, and other important items are also enclosed.
-Many of these items, along with the full year calendar, will remain posted in the parent portal of our school website (www.stphilips1600.org).
+Thank you for another wonderful year at 1600 Pennsylvania Avenue!
+Enclosed you will find a summer reading list, math activity packets, school supply information, uniform policy, class trip information (2nd through 8th grades), a tentative 2024-2025 school year calendar, and several other important items.
+Many of these items, along with the full year calendar, will remain posted in the parent portal of our school website, www.stphilips1600.org .
+If any of the above items are missing please contact the Office of Admissions and Enrollment Management at admissions@stphilips.com.
+Records may be withheld if your child has missing books (library or textbooks) or if there is a need to reconcile with the business office for any reason.